Jiayi666/Jiayi666.github.io/_posts/2018-12-17-set-up-ros-indigo.md

 #### Protobuf version conflict
 1. The problem of protobuf version conflict can be solve [here](https://github.com/BVLC/caffe/issues/6527).
 The main problem is 1. install version of protobuf too old.
 2. packages installed by `apt-get` and from source is in different place and conflict with each other.
 2. Error like this can directly check the file that leads to the error!
 There will be a header showing the required version of package.
 See instructions [here](http://answers.gazebosim.org/question/4733/this-file-was-generated-by-an-older-version-of-protoc-while-following-gazebo-tutorial/).
+3. We can also go directly into the `CMakeCache.txt` file and vim search to quickly locate where is the packages used in cmake.
+This is also the case in `catkin_make`.

 ### CMake